Is your child a fussy eater? Top 5 ways to improve your child’s diet

 4 – throw some novelty at baking.
 Dig out the weird cookie cutters Auntie Ann bought you for Christmas and try baking biscuits after nursery or school.
 Or utilise a specific interest the child might have such as elephants, Miss Kitty or trains, for example, and google cookie cutters… For healthy baking ideas I recommend reducing the suggested sugar quantities by about 25% and using half to 1 teaspoon of organic vanilla extract instead; using butter or coconut oil instead of margarine and adding some nuts and / or seeds to boost the protein of the biscuit or cake to keep them fuller until the next meal.
 If this doesn’t go down well, try grinding the seeds instead (or as well as).
 Keep any dried fruit to a minimum though, as they can have a dramatic effect on blood sugar, and if your child suffers from asthma, they are usually a no-no due to the high levels of sulphur dioxide used to preserve them.
 Small amounts of unsulphered dried apricots are a good way to go (health food shops / Waitrose).

 5 – Finally, don’t sweat the small stuff – if your child turns their nose up, try not to react (I know, I know…) and just re-serve the unnaccepted food again at some other time.
-Children’s tastes vary over time.
+Repetition is important 🙂 Children’s tastes vary over time.
 Encouraging a positive, interested, RELAXED and healthy attitude to food is the most important thing – not forcing them to eat every single last pea – which can be really off-putting and in some personalities this can create an area for battles and tension.

 If you would like to discuss your child’s diet in more depth, especially if you are concerned about your child’s fussy eating habits, poor digestion, full fat versus low fat dairy products, the impact of food and additives on behaviour, or anything else, you don’t have to do this alone!
-I can come to you for a nutritional consultation if you’re reasonably close to Letchworth / Hitchin and I can usually work around your family and work commitments.
+I can come to you for a nutrition consultation if you’re reasonably close to Letchworth / Hitchin and I can usually work around your family and work commitments.